Undergrad First Year Physics Guide

 - The above mentioned courses can be found on UBC Course Schedule website.

-- Note for students starting a science degree program at UBC in 2019 there will be new breadth requirements for graduation.
+- *Note for students starting a science degree program at UBC in 2019 or later there will be new breadth requirements for graduation.
 See details here (https://phas.ubc.ca/undergrad-new-scinece-breadth-requirement).

 The arrows indicate only the most common paths through the courses.
 Consult the First Year Physics Advisor about other possibilities.

 Planning to enter a Physics & Astronomy specialization?

 For various Physics and Astronomy specializations and how to apply info, please consult Degree Program (http://www.phas.ubc.ca/undergrad-degree-programs) page.

 Physics Requirements for Faculty of Science and Other Faculties